dmcallas/cryptogram/README.md

 correct them.
 The process should be similar to the other versions.
 You should be able to run `qmake` and your system's version of `make` and get an executable.

+## License
+This program is licensed under the terms of the GNU General Public License, Version 3.
+See the [LICENSE](LICENSE) file for more details.